 A good reminder that even as we talk tech, data, health and identity, travel is a human industry and the pent-up demand, as humans wait to fly and travel, is palpable.
 Indeed, AAPA’s Menon wondered if one of the challenges that would face travel after Covid is whether there’d be sufficient airline capacity to meet pent-up demand.

 Now that would be a good problem to have.
-So as Dr Lim advised us during the roadshow, “hang on in there".
+So as Dr Lim advised during the Travel Roadshow, “hang on in there".